 The Keystone Exams are end-of-course assessments designed to evaluate proficiency in academic content.
-The Blackhawk School District requires students to complete these end-of-course exams in Algebra I, Biology, and Literature.
+The Blackhawk School District requires students to demonstrate proficiency in end-of-course exams in Algebra I, Biology and Literature.
 When exam results do not reflect proficiency, students will be required to complete district-approved course offerings.
 Students will complete the Keystones following successful completion of Algebra 1, Algebra 1B, General or Lab Biology, and any English 10 course.
-The numerical scores students earn on these exams are converted into categories of performance called Advanced, Proficient, Basic, and Below Basic.
+The numerical scores students earn on these exams are converted to categories of performance called Advanced, Proficient, Basic, and Below Basic.
 The academic goal for Blackhawk is to have all students score at the proficient level or above on all Keystone Exams.
-Any student that does not score at the proficient level or above on the Keystone Exam(s) will be required to participate in remediation courses and then will retake the Keystone Exam(s).
-Should students not achieve proficiency on their second attempt on the exams, students will be required to achieve one (1) of the five (5) state mandated graduation pathways.
+Any student that does not score at the proficient level or above on the Keystone Exam(s) will be required to participate in remedial programs and/or courses and will retake the Keystone Exam(s).
+Students will be given continued opportunities to retest and will need to achieve one (1) of the five (5) state mandated graduation pathways.